CZ-NIC/knot/doc/man_keymgr.rst

 available subcommands at that position.
 Listing of available command arguments is not supported yet.

-The command and argument names and parsed in a smart way.
+The command and argument names are parsed in a smart way.
 Only a beginning of the name can be specified and will be recognized.
 The specified part must be unique amongst the other names.